base-fundy/fundy/README.md

 ![Frame 7 (3)](https://github.com/base-fundy/fundy/assets/101796507/e5170176-1c75-474f-9959-e99e656a22fa)

 ## Description
-Gnomish is a degenerate public goods non-quadratic funding on Base and Arbitrum, a layer 2 scaling solutions for the Ethereum blockchain.
+Gnomish is a degenerate public goods non-quadratic funding on Base a layer 2 scaling solution for the Ethereum blockchain.
 Our project is utilizing the ever-present power of memes for the benefit of the ecosystem, enabling:

 - Meaningful allocation of often meaningless tokens.
 - Distribution via provably verifiable, private random functions.